Praveena824/Cmrl_intern/README.md

 # Cmrl_intern
-**Face Recognition System for Automated Employee Gate Access** A deep learning-based Face Recognition System developed for verifying staff .
+**Face Recognition System for Automated Employee Gate Access**
+//A deep learning-based Face Recognition System developed for verifying staff .
 This system ensures secure and real-time face verification using webcam input and includes features like liveness detection, SQLite-based data management, and a PyQt5-based user interface.

 **Features**
 Capture 20 images per user with augmentation and preprocessing